 Spiritual fasting has been part of many religious cultures for centuries.
 For some religions, fasting is a way to cleanse the body and offer homage to specific religious beliefs and Gods.
 Some religions partake in large feasts the night before fasting begins and many allow certain foods or eating during specific times of day during spiritual fasting.

 A fasting diet is far different from spiritual fasting.
 With weight loss as the central goal, dieters often replace all food with liquid of some form.
 Liquids like water or juice, allow the body to stay hydrated while cleansing or shedding weight.
-It is known that the body can last far longer without food than water, so including fluids is a life preservation and a fine line between an attempt at weight loss and an eating disorder.
+It is known that the body can last far longer without food than water, so including fluids is a life preservation and a fine line between an attempt at weight loss.

 It is hard to place a finger on a specific time when fasting for health was replaced by fasting for weight loss.
 It may be linked to the late 1980s when super thin models were on the cover of every magazine and ultra low fat and low calorie diets starting becoming more popular.
 Unlike Christian fasting or biblical fasting, fasting diets lasted weeks or even months.